Republicans have recruited a strong candidate for what should be one of the top-targeted Iowa House races in 2020.

 It seemed like a fluke when Brian Moore defeated a Democratic Iowa House incumbent in Jackson County in 2010.
 Republicans hadn't fielded a candidate there the previous cycle, and Moore himself had been a Democrat until Republicans talked him into switching parties a few months before that GOP wave election.
 But Moore held House district 58 in 2012 and again in 2014.

 Democrats hoped to win back the seat when Moore opted not to seek re-election in 2016.
 But McKean dominated a three-way Republican primary and won the general election by almost a two-to-one margin.
-The 9,048 votes (59.0 percent) he received in the state House race nearly matched the total vote for Trump (9,154) and exceeded Trump’s share of the vote in the district (57.8 percent).
+The 9,048 votes (59.0 percent) he received in the state House race nearly matched the total vote for Trump (9,154) and exceeded Trump's share of the vote in the district (57.8 percent).
+Barack Obama had outpolled Mitt Romney in the same precincts by 55.6 percent to 43.2 percent in 2012.

 Similarly, McKean outperformed the top of the GOP ticket in 2018, winning re-election with 9,004 votes (69 percent).
 Governor Reynolds carried House district 58 with 7,516 votes (56.1 percent) to 5,512 votes (41.1 percent) for Fred Hubbell.